 On February 14, 2017, the Partnership and its 100%-owned subsidiary, Suburban Energy Finance Corp., completed a public offering of \$350,000 in aggregate principal amount of 5.875% senior notes due March 1, 2027 (the "2027 Senior Notes").
 The 2027 Senior Notes were issued at 100% of the principal amount and require semi-annual interest payments in March and September.
-The net proceeds from the issuance of the 2027 Senior Notes, along with borrowings under the Revolving Credit Facility, were used to repurchase, satisfy and discharge all of the 2021 Senior Notes.
+The net proceeds from the issuance of the 2027 Senior Notes, along with borrowings under the Revolving Credit Facility, were used to repurchase, satisfy and discharge all of the Partnership's then-outstanding 7.375% senior notes due in 2021 which resulted in a loss on debt extinguishment of \$1,567 consisting of \$15,078 for the redemption premium and related fees, as well as the write-off of \$2,272 and (\$15,783) in unamortized debt origination costs and unamortized premium, respectively.